 The 2017 PEA was commissioned independently by MAG, and not by the Juanicipio Joint Venture.
-The mine plan and mine design envisioned in the 2017 PEA are based on both an inferred and indicated resource and reflects a processing capacity of 4,000 tonnes per day, expanded underground workings and the sinking of an internal shaft (or winze) to access the Deep Zone (as defined in the 2017 PEA).
-The underground development in 2017 and 2018, has, to the extent applicable, incorporated the mine plan and design envisioned in the 2017 PEA.
-Although the Company believes the 2017 PEA reflects the mine plan and design that Fresnillo as operator will build and operate, Fresnillo may adopt alternate mine plans and other changes, and the scope of operations, if any, may differ materially from that presented in the 2017 PEA (see "Minera Juanicipio has commissioned a Feasibility Study the results of which will differ from the 2017 PEA" below).
+The mine plan and mine design envisioned in the 2017 PEA are based on both an Inferred Mineral Resources and Indicated Mineral Resources and reflects a processing capacity of 4,000 tonnes per day, expanded underground workings and the sinking of an internal shaft (or winze) to access the Deep Zone (as defined in the 2017 PEA).
+The underground development to date, has, to the extent applicable, incorporated the mine plan and design envisioned in the 2017 PEA.
+Although the Company believes the 2017 PEA reflects the mine plan and design that Fresnillo as operator will build and operate, Fresnillo may adopt alternate mine plans and other changes, and the scope of operations, if any, may differ materially from that presented in the 2017 PEA.